MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 ```

 `ShadowCubeApp::Update()` function is called before `App::Render()` call to update shader uniforms:
-- Scene uniforms structure is updated with eye and light positions calculated in `ShadowCubeApp::Animate` function.
+- Scene uniforms structure is created with eye and light positions calculated in `ShadowCubeApp::Animate` function.
-- Cube and Floor mesh uniform structures are updated separately for Final and Render passes:
+- Cube and Floor mesh uniform structures are created separately for Final and Render passes:
   - Shadow pass MVP matrix is calculated from the light point of view using `m_light_camera.GetViewProjMatrix()`
     and the shadow-MVPx matrix is not used for shadow-map rendering, so it is set to zero matrix.
   - Final pass MVP matrix is calculated from the observer point of view using `m_view_camera.GetViewProjMatrix()`.